 Ask for help

 The University offers a wide range of services to help you in the transition from undergraduate to postgraduate studies.
-As part of the Stay Connected initiative for this year’s graduating students, we’ve developed the 'Make your move to PGT study' short course to help make sure the move up is as smooth as possible.
+We’ve developed the 'Make your move to PGT study' short course to help make sure the move up is as smooth as possible.

 If you find yourself overwhelmed by the amount of study involved, just remember that help is around the corner and many of your peers will be feeling exactly the same.
 It would be good to arrange some study groups where you can work with your classmates and share good practice.